 For Newcastle teenager Abby, her experience started when she liked a few pictures of some sad quotes after being bullied at school.
 Over time, the Instagram algorithms led her in a downward spiral by exposing her to content related to self-harm and suicide.
 Abby says she repeatedly interacted with anti-recovery groups that glamorized self-harm and suicide on Instagram.
 Some users even asked Abby to self-harm with them and encouraged her to end her life.
 Unfortunately, Abby’s experience is not totally unique.
 Research by the Center for Countering Digital Hate found that the Instagram algorithm promoted content and accounts referencing self-harm, suicide, or eating disorders to one in six accounts who had engaged with similar content.

 What many people don’t understand about the Instagram algorithms is that they show users content they think users will engage with, not necessarily content that users want to see.
 Many people, like Abby, may engage with content that is harmful even if they don’t want to see it.
-Luckily, users can rewire their algorithms to show them content they do want to see.
-However, doing so requires the user to have the willpower and determination to stop all engagement with content related to topics they want off their feed.
+While users can rewire their algorithms to show them content they do want to see, doing so requires them to have the willpower and determination to stop all engagement with content related to topics they want off their feed.
 While possible, this often proves to be very difficult.

 What Should Parents Do to Protect Their Kids?